 - Rightful King Returns: Louis XIV, returned by D'Artagnan in the end.

-- Suddenly Voiced: Douglas Fairbanks, in a meta sense.
+- Suddenly Speaking: Douglas Fairbanks, in a meta sense.
 While Fairbanks insisted on making The Iron Mask as a silent film—in fact, with the primitive nature of sound recording in 1929, making a stunt-filled action movie like this would have been impossible—he did concede to insert two talking scenes in which D'Artagnan addresses the audience.
-See Tableau below.

 - Tableau: The film opens with Fairbanks and the other Musketeers posed in a tableau vivant that resembles a portrait.
 Then Fairbanks jumps down from the tableau and gives a spoken prologue in which he invites the audience to come with him on an adventure.
 The second half of the film opens with a similar tableau, this time with Fairbanks alone, moving the action forward 20 years.